 The Urban Open Space (UOS) Grant Program is funded by Measure Q, a \$24 annual parcel tax which provides the Authority with approximately \$7.8 million annually to invest in open space land, public access, recreation, and protection of water, wildlife and working lands.
-The Authority's Board of Directors has allocated \$1,000,000 for the grant program this fiscal year.
+Up to 25% of Measure Q funds can be used for the grant program and the Authority's Board of Directors has allocated \$1,000,000 for the competitive grant program this fiscal year.

-This is the first year of the grant program.
-The Grant Guidelines were developed based on the requirements of Measure Q and the Authority under the direction of the UOS Ad Hoc Committee as well as feedback from seven community meetings, UOS Technical Advisors, the Citizens' Advisory Committee, and public comment.
-The Grant Program will be evaluated annually by the Board of Directors to establish funding amounts and revise as needed in future funding cycles.
-Detailed information about the UOS Grant Program is included in the attached Guidelines, and is summarized below.
+The Grant Program Guidelines (Exhibit K) were developed based on the requirements of Measure Q and the Authority under the direction of the UOS Ad Hoc Committee as well as feedback from seven community meetings, UOS Technical Advisors, the Citizens' Advisory Committee, and public comment.
+The Board of Directors approved the FY 16-17 Grant Program Guidelines on June 23, 2016.
+This is the first year of the grant program and it is anticipated that the Board may amend the Guidelines periodically, for example in response to community feedback or to promote certain kinds of projects that achieve Measure Q and Authority objectives.

+The Grant Program will be evaluated annually by the Board of Directors to establish funding amounts and revise as needed, in future funding cycles.
+Detailed information about the UOS Grant Program is included in the attached Grant Program Guidelines, and is summarized below.